 The Bible provides a picture of how everything will conclude in the end times.
 God will ultimately wipe out the old order of things including the fallen earth.
 He will create a new heaven and a new earth to replace the old one.
-In this new, eternal creation, Jesus will be the King sitting on David's throne, and the pain and frustration caused by the fall of Adam and Eve - the consequences of \sin - will no longer be felt.
+In this new, eternal creation, Jesus will be the King sitting on David's throne, and the pain and frustration caused by the fall of Adam and Eve - the consequences of sin - will no longer be felt.
 Satan and all of hell will be destroyed forever in a lake of fire, and all who belong to God will worship Him forever.
 Seeing how the whole story ends provides an eternal perspective for Christians who are intent on living their lives for Jesus.

-And I heard a loud voice from the throne saying, "Behold, the dwelling place of God is with man.
-He will dwell with them, and they will be His people, and God Himself will be with them as their God.
-He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away."
+And I heard a great voice out of heaven saying, "Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their God.
+And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 (Revelation 21:3-4)